-Therefore, the verification of these properties is a crucial task that is being addressed using different formal methodologies (e.g., model checking and theorem proving) developed in different research communities (e.g., automata theory and artificial intelligence (Kautz et al., 2006)).
+Therefore, the verification of these properties is a crucial task that is being addressed using different formal methodologies (e.g., model checking and theorem proving) developed in different research communities (e.g., automata theory and artificial intelligence [1]).
 In particular, much work is being done to provide a methodology for the automatic (or semi-automatic) synthesis of correct controllers directly from the plant specifications.